 But of course if the background is part of your subject matter, then it's perfectly okay to keep the background in, but understand that it'll be harder to see the faces when the faces are smaller.

 You want your big picture to be bright.
-Mosaic often comes out a bit darker than the big picture because of the small pictures.
-Brightening the big picture compensates for this.
-And helps mosaic pop.
-If your big picture is dark, you can enhance it by increasing brightness, contrast, and exposure to make it brighter.
+Mosaics often come out a bit darker than the big picture because of the small pictures.
+Brighten the big picture to compensates for this.
+And it will brighten your mosaic, and make the mosaic pop.
+Click Edit Mosaic, click Big Picture, click Crop/Enhance, and go to the Colors tab, and increase the brightness, contrast, exposure, and saturation.

 Choosing between Color vs. Black & White depends on the subject matter, your personal taste, and how well the colors of your big picture and your small pictures match.